vuejs/eslint-plugin-vue/docs/rules/require-prop-comment.md

 }
 ```
 - `type` ...
 Type of comment.Default is `"JSDoc"`
   - `"JSDoc"` ...
-Only JSDoc comment are allowed,one is allowed.
+Only JSDoc comment are allowed.
   - `"line"` ...
-Only line comment are allowed,one or more.
+Only line comment are allowed.
   - `"block"` ...
-Only block comment are allowed,one is allowed.
+Only block comment are allowed.
   - `"unlimited"` ...
-There is no limit to the number and type.
+There is no limit to the type.

 ### `"type":"block"`
 <eslint-code-block :rules="{'vue/require-prop-comment': ['error', {type: 'block'}]}">